Semantic-Org/Semantic-UI/README.md

 Semantic is pre-release.
 Build tools are not yet available, and APIs may be updated regularly prior to 1.0, so be warned!

 Please [share any issues](https://github.com/jlukic/Semantic-UI/issues?state=open) you may have, we need your help to get all the kinks out.

+If you need to create a test case, you can [fork this jsfiddle](http://jsfiddle.net/jlukic/Vbr9d/1/) to get you started.

 ## The Library